kingh0730/build_from_the_stack/idiosyncrasies_chatgpt.md

 ```

 - Classification: idiosyncratic
-- Reason: The function bian_int_list takes a list l1 as input and creates a new list re_l1 by appending each element from l1.
+- Reason: The function `bian_int_list` takes a list `l1` as input and creates a new list `re_l1` by appending each element from `l1`.
 The purpose and functionality of this function are not clear from the code alone.
-The function name and variable names (l1, re_l1) provide limited information about its intended use.
+The function name and variable names (`l1`, `re_l1`) provide limited information about its intended use.
 Without additional context, it is difficult to determine the generalizability or specific purpose of this function.

 ---